 - a.
-Prohibiting You from Taking the ACT: ACT may prohibit you from taking the ACT test, even if you have already registered, if ACT has reason to believe (1) you engaged in prohibited behavior in connection with a prior or future administration of the ACT test, (2) you intend to engage in prohibited behaviors in the future, (3) you have provided false or misleading information to ACT or to others relating to your taking the ACT test, or (4) you are working for a test preparation provider.
+Prohibiting You from Taking the ACT: ACT may prohibit you from taking the ACT test, even if you have already registered, if ACT has reason to believe (1) you engaged in prohibited behavior in connection with a prior or future administration of the ACT test, (2) you intend to engage in prohibited behavior in the future, (3) you have provided false or misleading information to ACT or to others relating to your taking the ACT test, or (4) you are working for a test preparation provider.
 This prohibition may be temporary or permanent. - b.
-Disclosure of Investigative Information: ACT reserves the right to disclose details of a Test Security Investigation to anyone who may be able to assist ACT in the investigation or who may have an interest in their own independent investigation, such as law enforcement, state departments of education, local school officials, and score recipients.
-Such disclosures help protect the integrity and fairness of the examination process and benefit examinees who properly obtain their ACT scores, as well as score recipients.
+Disclosure of Investigative Information: ACT may disclose details of a Test Security Investigation to anyone who may be able to assist ACT in the investigation or who may have an interest in their own independent investigation, such as law enforcement, state departments of education, local school officials, and official score recipients.
+Such disclosures help protect the integrity and fairness of the examination process and benefit examinees who properly obtain their ACT scores, as well as official score recipients.
 You authorize and consent to these disclosures. - c.
-Disclosure of Misconduct Finding: If you are found by a court or arbitrator to have engaged in any action prohibited under these Terms and Conditions that affected the validity of your scores on the ACT test or the scores of any other examinee(s) ("Misconduct Finding"), ACT may disclose that fact to any schools or scholarship entities that received your ACT scores and to other third-parties with a legitimate reason for knowing that information. - 13.
+Disclosure of Misconduct Finding: If you are found by a court or arbitrator to have engaged in any action prohibited under these Terms and Conditions that affected the validity of your scores on the ACT test or the scores of any other examinee(s) ("Misconduct Finding"), ACT may disclose that fact to any schools or scholarship entities that received your ACT scores and to other third parties with a legitimate reason for knowing that information. - 13.
 Voluntary Cancellation of Scores by You.
 Unless you test under a State, District, or On-Campus testing program, ACT will cancel your scores upon your request.
-If scores have already been sent to score recipients, ACT will notify the score recipients that the scores have been cancelled.
-ACT will not be required to reinstate voluntarily cancelled scores, even if you later change your mind. - 14.
-ARBITRATION AGREEMENT FOR DISPUTES WITH ACT.
-Arbitration is an alternative dispute resolution procedure intended to allow the parties to resolve issues without the formality of going to court.
-As described in this Section 14, certain Disputes between you and ACT will be submitted to an arbitrator, not a judge or jury, for resolution.
-Arbitration is frequently a more efficient method for resolving Disputes, for both you and ACT. - a.
-You and ACT agree that any and all Disputes (other than Disputes that solely involve infringement of intellectual property rights) that may arise between you and ACT -- including but not limited to Disputes that relate in any way to these Terms and Conditions, registering for the ACT test, taking the ACT test, requesting or receiving accommodations or supports on the ACT test, the reporting of ACT test scores, the use or disclosure of personal information by ACT, Individual Score Reviews, or the cancellation of ACT test scores -- shall be resolved by a single arbitrator through binding arbitration.
+If ACT has already sent the scores to official score recipients, ACT will notify those official score recipients that the scores have been canceled.
+ACT will not be required to reinstate voluntarily canceled scores, even if you later change your mind. - 14.
+ARBITRATION AGREEMENT.
+Arbitration is an alternative dispute resolution procedure intended to allow the parties to resolve issues without going to court.
+As described in this Section 14, certain Disputes between you and ACT will be submitted to an arbitrator, not a judge or jury, for resolution. - a.
+Arbitration of Disputes: You and ACT agree that any and all disputes, claims, or controversies ("Disputes") (other than Disputes that solely involve infringement of intellectual property rights) that may arise between you and ACT -- including but not limited to Disputes that relate in any way to these Terms and Conditions, registering for the ACT test, taking the ACT test, requesting or receiving accommodations or supports on the ACT test, the reporting of ACT test scores, the use or disclosure of personal information by ACT, Individual Score Reviews, or the cancellation of ACT test scores-shall be resolved by a single arbitrator through final and binding arbitration.
+The parties agree that a final arbitration award may be entered in a court which has jurisdiction.

-By agreeing to arbitration, both parties are waiving their right to have Disputes subject to this arbitration agreement (including Disputes regarding statutory rights) brought before or decided by a judge or jury in state or federal court and are agreeing that any such Dispute will instead be resolved through binding arbitration.
+By agreeing to arbitration, both parties are waiving their right to have Disputes subject to this arbitration agreement (including Disputes regarding statutory rights) brought before or decided by a judge or jury in state or federal court and are agreeing that any such Disputes will instead be resolved through final and binding arbitration.